 After lunch, activities depend on your preferences.
-It’s possible to participate in some agricultural activities, hike a bit more around the community, visit an artisan in his workshop, explore archaeological sites or simply relax by your lodge with a book, enjoying the tranquility and landscapes that Vicos offers.
-The option is all yours; please coordinate with your hosts.
+It’s possible to participate in some agricultural activities, hike a bit more around the community, visit an artisan in his workshop, explore archaeological sites or simply relax by your lodge with a book, enjoying the tranquility and landscapes of Vicos.
+The decision is all yours; please coordinate everything with your hosts.

-Dinner generally consists of soup and/or a sweet porridge, accompanied by bread and/or (native) potatoes; it all depends on the season, because your host family eats what earth provides them.
+Dinner generally consists of soup and/or a sweet porridge, accompanied by bread and/or (native) potatoes; it all depends on the season: your host family eats what earth provides them.

 At night, they will share certain stories, legends and myths of their community with you, and if you are interested they might teach you some Quechua, too!
-After this great dinner and some talking you will get a good night of sleep in the lodge next to the house of your local host family.
+After this great dinner and some talking, you will get a good night’s sleep in the lodge next to the house of your local host family.

-In a bus or car you arrive to Huaraz in approximately 7 to 9 hours.
+From Lima, you arrive to Huaraz in a bus or car in approximately 7 to 9 hours.
 From Huaraz, you will have to take another transportation to Marcará (35 min approximately) and from there you add another 20min to Vicos.
-When booking this tour, your local guide will pick you up from your hotel in Huaraz so you don’t have to worry about finding where to leave from: you will only have to pay for the chosen type of transportation.
+When booking this tour, your local guide will pick you up from your hotel in Huaraz so you don’t have to worry about finding where to leave from.
+You will only have to pay for the chosen type of transportation.

-The lodges are located between 3.100 m.a.s.l.
-(10,000 feet) and 3.300 m.a.s.l.
+The lodges are located between 3.100 m.
+(10,000 feet) and 3.300 m.
 (11,000 feet).
 The hikes from the house might take you a few hundred meters higher than that, but on this short programme there is no space for a high altitude trek like the other two Community-Based tours in Vicos.